Course Number and Title: HIM 230 Supervision and Organization

 Allied Health/Science Department Program Student Policy Manual Health Information Management Program Student Manual

-- Develop a culture of diversity in the workplace.
-(CCC 3, 4; PGC 6)
+- Assess ethical standards of practice (CCC 3, 4; PGC 6)

-- Apply financial management skills to department operations.
-(CCC 6; PGC 4)
+- Utilize financial management processes (CCC 6; PGC 4, 6)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.

 Upon completion of this course, the student will:

 - Use data-driven performance improvement techniques for decision making.

 - Explain the process used in the selection and implementation of health information management systems.

 - Use health information to support enterprise wide decision support for strategic planning.